 You may not realize how much you rely on your shoulder until you start having shoulder pain that makes it hard for you to brush your hair or put on your shirt.
 Shoulder pain may stem from many causes.
 Ajay Kumar, MD, is an interventional spine and pain management physician at New Jersey Advanced Pain Management Center who specializes in the diagnosis and treatment of shoulder pain.
-To get help for your shoulder pain, call the office in Hackettstown, New Jersey, or Matamoras, Pennsylvania, or book an appointment online today.
+To get help for your shoulder pain, call the office in Hackettstown, New Jersey, Fair Lawn, New Jersey, Matamoras, Pennsylvania, or Middletown, New York, or book an appointment online today.

 Your shoulder is the most flexible joint in your body.
 Unfortunately, the structure and function of your shoulder also make it more susceptible to injuries that cause shoulder pain.

 The rotator cuff is a group of muscles and tendons that keeps the ball of your arm joint firmly in the socket of your shoulder joint.
 A rotator cuff tear means the tendon is no longer attached to the bone.

 Rotator cuff tears may develop from an acute injury; however, they most often occur from degenerative changes to the tendons as you get older.

 Tendonitis means tendon inflammation.
 In the shoulder, tendonitis may affect the tendons in your rotator cuff or the bicep tendon.
 Tendonitis may be acute or chronic.

 Arthritis affects any joint, including the shoulder, and causes pain, inflammation, and a decrease in your range of motion.

 Dislocation of your shoulder joint also causes pain.